Has much scientific research been conducted on Tree Swallows?

 The list is long and impressive.
 For instance:

 - Much pioneering work on reproductive behavior and mating systems of birds used Tree Swallows as subjects.
-A great deal of what is known about nest site competition, extrapair paternity, mate guarding vs. frequent copulation, control control of copulation, role of floaters, parental investment, seasonal reproductive effects, nestling growth and development, and infanticide was confirmed by scientists working with Tree Swallows.
+A great deal of what is known about nest site competition, extrapair paternity, mate guarding vs. frequent copulation, control of copulation, role of floaters, parental investment, seasonal reproductive effects, nestling growth and development, and infanticide was discovered or confirmed by scientists working with Tree Swallows.